Franklin, Massachusetts: Geography

 Franklin is located at 42°5′N 71°24′W (42.0891, –71.4069).
 According to the U.S. Census Bureau, the town has a total area of 27.0 sqmi, of which 26.7 sqmi is land and 0.3 sqmi is water.

 Much of the Town of Franklin lies within the Charles River watershed.
 Principal streams include Mine, Shepard's, Miller, Uncas, Dix and Miscoe Brooks.
 Much of the marshland along Mine Brook has been permanently protected by the Natural Valley Storage Project of the U.S. Army Corps of Engineers.
-The extreme southwest corner of Franklin is part of the Blackstone River watershed.
+The extreme southwestern corner of Franklin is part of the Blackstone River watershed.
 The town has an impounded series of lakes known as the Franklin Reservoir, which is not used as a public drinking water supply.
 The lakes are now protected open space.

-Ernest DelCarte (1911-2000) bequeathed the land that would become the conservation area to the Town of Franklin.
+Ernest DelCarte (1911–2000) bequeathed the land that would become the conservation area to the Town of Franklin.
 The DelCarte family assisted in the transfer to Franklin in return for the town's commitment to preserve the land as open space.
 Worth an estimated $3 million at the time of the transfer of title, the Recreation and Conservation Area received a multi-million-dollar upgrade in 2014.
 Significant public forests and parks include the Franklin State and the Franklin Town Forests.